bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

    * You can see that Android is automatically selected in `The root directory of an Android app`.
    * If your project consist of only one module, that module will be selected for `Module`.
 If your project contains more than one module, you can pick a module, but we recommend the main one!
    * In `Select variant for building` field, select a variant that suits your project.
 Pick `Select All Variants` to build all variants.
 Pick `debug` or `release` if you wish to generate an apk or an .ipa file.
    * Select your Xcode project or Xcode Workspace path in the `Project (or Workspace) path field`.
    * `Select Scheme name`.
 The scanner validation will fail if you do not have a SHARED scheme in your  project.
 You can still point Bitrise manually to your Xcode scheme but  if it’s shared, we automatically detect it for you.
 [Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found).
    * In `Select ipa export method` select the export method of your .ipa file: `ad-hoc`, `app-store`, `development` or `enterprise` method.
 9. At `Webhook setup`, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.

 {% include message_box.html type="note" title="Settings tab" content=" These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor." %}

 You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io)!
-Your first build gets kicked off automatically on the primary workflow.
-You can check the generated reports of the primary workflow on the `APPS & ARTIFACTS` tab of Build's page.
+Your first build gets kicked off automatically using the primary workflow.
+You can check the generated reports of of the first build on the `APPS & ARTIFACTS` tab of your Build's page.

 ## Install dependencies